szapp/Ninja/README.md

 There is absolutely no need to assemble Ninja yourself as the latest build is always available for download.

-Nevertheless, not all resources necessary for building are supplied in this repository and you'll not be able to successfully building it anyway.
+Nevertheless, not all resources necessary for building are supplied in this repository and you'll not be able to successfully build it anyway.
 The purpose of this repository is merely to provide *insight* into the source code.
 The additional resources may be provided upon request.

 ## Requirements